RAMI Intern Section Study Day Meeting, Saturday 1st February 2020

 Please note if you are undertaking a postgraduate part-time course and working as an Intern then you must not apply for postgraduate membership.
 It takes a few days to process membership applications, if you do not have a RAMI ID at the time of submitting abstracts please use 1234.
 Please supply a full postal address when joining.

-Submission Deadline: abstracts may be submitted until Monday, December 9th 2019 at 5.00 PM (GMT).
+Submission Deadline: abstracts may be submitted until Friday 13th at midnight (GMT).
 Abstracts submitted after this time will not be considered for presentation at Intern Study Day.

 A message will appear on screen acknowledging receipt of your abstract, you will not receive notification by email.